Garrett Mitchell Player Props: Brewers vs. Padres

 Garrett Mitchell At The Plate

-- Mitchell leads Milwaukee with 12 hits and a team-best slugging percentage of .632.
+- Mitchell has 12 hits, which leads Milwaukee hitters this season, while batting .279 with five extra-base hits.

-- Among the qualified hitters in MLB action, he ranks 40th in batting average, 77th in on-base percentage, and 16th in slugging.
+- Among the qualified hitters in MLB, his batting average ranks 77th, his on-base percentage ranks 113th, and he is 37th in the league in slugging.

-- Mitchell has picked up a hit in eight of 11 games this year, with multiple hits four times.
+- Mitchell has gotten at least one hit in 66.7% of his games this year (eight of 12), with more than one hit four times (33.3%).

-- In 11 games played this year, he has homered in two of them.
+- In 12 games played this year, he has gone deep in two of them.

-- In four games this season (36.4%), Mitchell has picked up an RBI, including two games with multiple runs batted in.
+- In four games this year (33.3%), Mitchell has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.